maratbn/LoginRequirePress/loginrequirepress/readme.txt

 1. LoginRequirePress configuration screen with the table used to specify which posts are to be login-protected.

+2. LoginRequirePress configuration screen with the lists of private, non-private login-protected, and passcode-protected posts.

 == Changelog ==

 = 1.0.0 =